studerus/pepper-android-realtime-chat/tools/pepper-face-recognition/README.md

 # Pepper Head-Based Perception System

-This directory contains the complete perception system running on Pepper's head computer (Intel Atom, i386 architecture, Python 3.7).
+This directory contains the complete perception system running on Pepper's head computer (Intel Atom E3845).
 It provides real-time face detection, recognition, tracking, and gaze detection via WebSocket streaming.

+## System Architecture

+The system must run on **Python 3.7+** for OpenCV support, but Pepper's OS is **Python 2.7**.
+Additionally, while the CPU is 64-bit, the **Userspace is 32-bit (i386)**.

+**Solution:** We cross-compile a standalone Python 3.7 environment with OpenCV/YuNet/SFace in a 32-bit Docker container and deploy it to the robot.

 ## Overview

-The Head-Based Perception System runs entirely on Pepper's head (no cloud API required):

 - **Detection**: YuNet CNN for robust face detection
 - **Recognition**: SFace for 128-dimensional feature extraction